-- 1.3.1 Increase confidence in the HPV vaccine by implementing messaging and evidence-based interventions to address scientifically documented barriers to uptake and emphasizing that it prevents cancer. - 1.3.2 Dispel myths that lead to HPV vaccine hesitancy in communities by working with trusted community leaders, community-based organizations, and providers to guide strategies and provide culturally affirming messages about HPV vaccination. - Reduce missed opportunities to promote and provide routinely recommended HPV vaccination 1.3.3 including catch-up HPV vaccination in accordance with current Advisory Committee on Immunization Practices recommendations. - 1.3.4 Integrate HPV vaccination into routine clinical care for adolescents and young adults. - 1.3.5 Provide HPV vaccination at a broad range of clinical and nontraditional community-based settings, including pharmacies, retail clinics, and dental offices.

-1.3.6 Reduce the financial and system barriers encountered by providers and consumers to providing HPV vaccination.
+- 1.3.1 Increase confidence in the HPV vaccine by emphasizing that it prevents cancer. - 1.3.2 Reduce missed opportunities to promote and provide routinely recommended HPV vaccination including catch-up HPV vaccination in accordance with current Advisory Committee on Immunization Practices recommendations. - 1.3.3 Integrate HPV vaccination into routine clinical services for adolescents and young adults. - 1.3.4 Provide HPV vaccination at a broad range of clinical and nontraditional community-based settings, including pharmacies, retail clinics, and dental offices. - 1.3.5 Reduce the financial and system barriers encountered by providers and consumers to providing HPV vaccination.